nurfikri89/PUjetID/README.md

 ### 3. Make histograms from skimmed NanoAOD

-Only on lxplus7, source to the following Root for compatibality with RDataFrame.
-It is also best to do this in a new shell (without running cmsenv) to avoid any complication:
+Only on lxplus7, source the following ROOT version:
 ```
-source /cvmfs/sft.cern.ch/lcg/app/releases/ROOT/6.18.00/x86_64-centos7-gcc48-opt/bin/thisroot.sh
+source /cvmfs/sft.cern.ch/lcg/app/releases/ROOT/6.18.04/x86_64-centos7-gcc48-opt/bin/thisroot.sh
 ```
+This is needed for ```RDataFrame``` which is used to process the skim ntuples.
+You should also do this in a new shell (without loading CMSSW by calling ```cmsenv```) to avoid any complications with different ROOT versions

 Run the MakeHistograms script:
 ```
 cd PUJetID/Analyzer/